Devotional Thought : Deuteronomy 20:5-8

 Later we read a similar exemption, “If a man has recently married, he must not be sent to war or have any other duty laid on him.
 For one year he is to be free to stay at home and bring happiness to the wife he has married” (24:5).
 God is a God of grace who wants to bless his people, not lay heavy demands on them.
 Home and family concerns are important to God and something missionaries must consider.

-The fourth exemption is a little curious, “Is anyone afraid?” and the reason given is: “so that his fellow soldiers will not become disheartened too.”
-Being a discouragement was reason to stay home!
-The Israelite army was often lacking in personal and equipment, so it was important that their trust in God, wasn’t compromised by a discouraging person.
+The fourth exemption is a little curious, “Is anyone afraid?” and the reason given is, “so that his fellow soldiers will not become disheartened too.”
+Being a discouragement was reason enough to stay home!
+The Israelite army was often lacking in personal and equipment, so it was important their trust in God wasn’t compromised by a discouraging person.